benchopt/benchopt/doc/user_guide/advanced.rst

 Caching pre-compilation and warmup effects
 ------------------------------------------

-For some solvers, such as solver relying on just-in-time compilation with ``numba`` or ``jax``, the first iteration might be longer due to "warmup" effects.
-To avoid having such effect in the benchmark results, it is usually advised to call the solver once before running the benchmark.
+For some solvers, such as solvers relying on just-in-time compilation with ``numba`` or ``jax``, the first iteration might be longer due to "warmup" effects.
+To avoid having such effects in the benchmark results, it is usually advised to call the solver once before running the benchmark.
 This should be implemented in the ``Solver.warm_up`` method, which is empty by default and called after the `set_objective` method.
 For solvers with